-Texas Hemp Field Regulation
+Texas Legislators Propose Changes for Hemp Industry Regulation

 Texas’ thriving hemp industry faces potential regulatory changes as lawmakers introduce new bills aimed at addressing concerns over unregulated THC products.
 With over $5.5 billion in annual sales and 10,000 businesses linked to hemp, these proposals could significantly impact public safety and business viability.
 Senate Bill 3 seeks a ban on all THC forms, while House Bill 28 targets synthetic THC but allows THC-infused alcoholic beverages.
 The future of this booming industry remains uncertain as debates continue.